-Regional School District 8 Middle School (hereby Rham MS) will be inspected by L & C Park Consultants, LLC, Owner Richard Calarco, who is contracted by Regional School District 8 to manage the outdoor grounds.
-Richard Calarco commercial supervisor license # is S-0005331 (hereby, Consultant) for the purpose of identifying areas of pest infestation (weed, insect, disease, animal & invasive) on the grounds of Rham MS. The consultant would make recommendations for corrective measures that should be implemented and developing and a comprehensive integrated pest management (IPM) plan.
+Regional School District 8 High School (hereby Rham HS) will be inspected by L & C Park Consultants, LLC, Owner Richard Calarco, who is contracted by Regional School District 8 to manage the outdoor athletic fields and school grounds.
+Richard Calarco commercial supervisor license # is S-0005331 (hereby, Consultant) for the purpose of identifying areas of pest infestation (weed, insect, disease, animal & invasive) on the grounds and athletic fields of Rham HS.
+The consultant would make recommendations for corrective measures that should be implemented and developing a comprehensive integrated pest management (IPM) plan.
 The consultant will utilize this integrated pest management plan which entails using common sense and good cultural practices in the maintenance of turf.
 All applications of pesticides must be done under the direction of someone who has a DEEP Commercial Supervisor License.